Charcoal-burning suicide: Incidents

-On July 26, 2006, 16-year-old Brazilian musician Vinícius Gageiro Marques, known by his alias Yoñlu, locked himself in his bathroom with two barbecue grills, and posted on a forum asking for help killing himself.
+On 26 July 2006, 16-year-old Brazilian musician Vinícius Gageiro Marques, known by his alias Yoñlu, locked himself in his bathroom with two barbecue grills, and posted on a forum asking for help killing himself.
 While some people in the thread pleaded him to stop, others gave him the advice he wanted.
 A Canadian online friend of Marques's learned of the suicide attempt and called the Brazilian authorities.
 Although the police and paramedics were able to enter the apartment and clear the smoke, Marques was pronounced dead after multiple attempts at resuscitation.

-Brad Delp, the lead singer of the American rock band Boston, killed himself using this method on March 9, 2007.
+Brad Delp, the lead singer of the American rock band Boston, killed himself using this method on 9 March 2007.

-Kim Jong-hyun, a member of the South Korean idol group Shinee, was found unconscious in a Gangnam residential hotel on December 18, 2017.
-He was later pronounced dead in the ICU, aged 27.
+Kim Jong-hyun, a member of the South Korean idol group SHINee, was found unconscious in a Gangnam residential hotel on 18 December 2017.
+He was later pronounced dead, aged 27.
 The police ultimately ruled his death a suicide through the earlier text messages sent to his sister, after the discovery of charcoal briquette remnants in a frying pan at the scene.

-Du Yuwei, an ex-member of GNZ48, ended her life on October 16, 2018 using this method.
+Du Yuwei, an ex-member of GNZ48, ended her life on 16 October 2018 using this method.

+On 26 May 2019, Goo Hara, a former member of South Korean idol group Kara, attempted suicide by burning charcoal.
+After being removed from where she was found unconscious in a smoke-filled room and given hyperbaric oxygen treatment, she regained consciousness two days later.
+She subsequently issued a public apology for causing concern amongst fans, a preventive measure against the Werther effect in South Korea and Japan.
+Hara later died by suicide in November 2019, though the method of her suicide remains publicly undisclosed.

+Lee Sun-kyun, an award-winning South Korean actor, died by suicide on 27 December 2023 using this method.

+On 2 February 2024, Australian–Hong Kong actor Gregory Charles Rivers died by suicide using this method.